-Did you know that a large proportion of consumers have errors on their credit reports?
+Did you know that about a quarter of all consumers may have errors on their credit reports?
 Unfortunately, it’s true.
 In 2017, the most common complaint received by the Consumer Financial Protection Bureau (CFPB) had to do with incorrect information being reported on consumers’ credit reports.

 A study conducted by the FTC in 2012 found that about 25% of consumers had at least one error on one of their credit reports.
 Some of those consumers were paying higher interest rates on loans as a result of those errors bringing down their credit scores.